Enabling people to live well at home, or a homely setting, in their community for longer.

 Find out more about the Hospital at Home programme.

-Find out more about the Frailty Improvement Programme.
+Find out about the Focus on Frailty programme.

 We have several programmes that have come to an end.
 Their resources are still available and their learning has been used to inform the design and delivery of our current programmes.
 These programmes include:

 - Living and Dying Well with Frailty Collaborative.
 August 2019 - March 2020

 - Improving identification and care co-coordination of palliative and end of life care.
 March 2017 - March 2019

 - Testing and evaluating models of neighbourhood care - Phase 1.
 March 2017 - March 2019

 Phase 2 of this programme is being delivered by the People Led Care Portfolio.
 From April 2019